junkdog/graftt/README.md

 # graftt - annotation-driven bytecode surgery

 Rewrite existing classes by grafting bytecode from *Transplant* classes.
-Transplants are plain java classes and function like templates or blueprints; annotations define interactions with the recipient class.
-The entire API consists of 4 primary annotations.
+Transplants are plain java classes and function like templates or patches; annotations define interactions with the recipient class.
+The entire API consists of 4 annotations.

 Transplants have complete access to the recipient class: Existing methods can be wrapped, changed or replaced entirely.
 Interfaces can be retrofitted and additional fields added.